 1962 – 1992

-The first logo, which eventually became the prototype for all subsequent ones, depicted a white baseball with an orange outline, inside of which is a view of Brooklyn.
-As mentioned earlier, each building is actually located in such an order and corresponds to real structures.
+The first logo, which eventually became the prototype for all subsequent ones, depicted a white baseball with an orange outline.
+Inside was a view of Brooklyn.
+As mentioned, each building is located in such an order that it corresponds to real structures.
 In the foreground is a white bridge.
-In the lower-left corner, you can see two small orange letters, “NY,” and in the very center – the word “Mets” is in orange.
+In the lower-left corner, you can see two small orange letters, “NY,” and in the very center, “Mets” is in orange.

 1993 – 1998